 In May of 2021, Love’s Travel Stops introduced Love’s RV Hookups.
 But what exactly does this mean and what are the pros and cons of using them?
 In this post, we sort through the details and give you the scoop from our perspective as well as those of other RVers.
 Let’s jump right in!

+RV travelers have long been able to spend the night at many truckstops across the country.
+But that usually means parking among the tractor-trailers, especially if you’ve got a big RV.
 Have we done it?
 Yes, we have, but very rarely.
 On long road trips, we appreciate the ability to pull off the highway and catch some shut-eye before hitting the road again in the morning.

+So why “rarely?”
+Why aren’t truckstops a preferred place to stop for the night?
 For one thing, parking overnight at a truck stop is usually noisy.
 Many trucks (especially refrigerated ones) have to keep their cooling units running all night to prevent food from spoiling.

-More importantly, though, we really don’t relish potentially taking a space from a professional trucker who needs the space.
+More importantly, we don’t relish potentially taking space from a professional trucker who needs it.
 They’re working for a living and may be tired, or legally required by Hours of Service Regulations to take a break.
+Long-haul truckers work hard, and they legally have to pull off the highway.

 So, yes… RVers can park overnight at most truck stops.
 But we wouldn’t mind paying a few bucks to have a spot to park our rig overnight in an area we’re sure wouldn’t interfere with truckers.
+In exchange for doing that, we’d probably also get a better night’s rest.

 So, let’s see what Love’s RV Hookups are all about!